google/WebFundamentals/src/content/en/fundamentals/design-and-ui/responsive/index.md

   <figure>
     <img src="imgs/vp-fixed-n5.png" srcset="imgs/vp-fixed-n5.png 1x, imgs/vp-fixed-n5-2x.png 2x" alt="Page with a 344px fixed width element on a Nexus 5.">
     <figcaption>
-      Page with a 344px fixed width element on a Nexus 5.
+      Page with a 344px fixed width element on a Nexus 5
     </figcaption>
   </figure>
   </a>
 </div>
 <div class="clearfix"></div>

-## Use CSS media queries for responsiveness
+## Use CSS media queries for responsiveness {: #css-media-queries }

 Media queries are simple filters that can be applied to CSS styles.
 They make it easy to change styles based on the characteristics of the device rendering